How Accurate Are Climate Change Predictions, Really?

 Sorting The "Predictions"

-Cutting to the chase, a tedious process of listing, winnowing, consolidation and tabulation eventually produced a more-or-less manageable list of 28 items.
+A tedious process of listing, winnowing, consolidation and tabulation eventually produced a more-or-less manageable list of 28 items.
 Fourteen of them were then eliminated ‘for cause.’
 These items (with their original list positions and ‘cause for dismissal’) are listed in Table 1:

 Table 1: Rejected 'Predictions'